rahat6713/project-book-management/README.md

 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)

 ### GET /books
 - Returns all books in the collection that aren't deleted.
-Return only book _id, title, excerpt, userId, category, releasedAt, reviews field.
+Return only e, book _id, titlexcerpt, userId, category, releasedAt, reviews field.
 Response example [here](#get-books-response)
 - Return the HTTP status 200 if any documents are found.
 The response structure should be like [this](#successful-response-structure)
 - If no documents are found then return an HTTP status 404 with a response like [this](#error-response-structure)
 - Filter books list by applying filters.
 Query param can have any combination of below filters.